-4. SMBC's actions to assess and address modern slavery risk
+4. SMBC's actions to assess and address risks of modern slavery practices

-(1)SMBC's commitment and policies in relation to slavery and human trafficking SMBC's approach to Slavery and Human Trafficking is that it should not be involved, directly or indirectly, in the commission or facilitation of any relevant offences.
-SMBC is also committed to maintaining and improving systems and processes to mitigate the risk that it might be involved, wittingly or unwittingly, in the commission or facilitation of Slavery and Human Trafficking in any part of its operations, customers and supply chain

-(including contractors and suppliers), products, services and staff activities.
+4.1 SMBC's commitment and policies in relation to slavery and human trafficking SMBC is committed to maintaining and improving systems and processes to mitigate the risk that it might be involved, wittingly or unwittingly, in the commission or facilitation of Slavery and Human Trafficking in any part of its operations, customers relationships, supply chains (including contractors and suppliers), products, services and staff activities.

-As a signatory to the United Nations Global Compact, the SMBC Group is also committed to fulfilling the social responsibilities that are expected of it as a global financial group to create a society that is built on the utmost respect for human rights as directed by the "Universal Declaration of Human Rights," the "ILO Declaration on Fundamental Principles and Rights at Work," the "ISO 26000" guidelines on the social responsibilities of organisations, and the "Guiding Principles on Business and Human Rights" advocated by the UN Human Rights Council in 2011.
+As a signatory to the United Nations Global Compact, the SMBC Group is also committed to fulfilling the social responsibilities that are expected of it as a global financial group to create a society that is built on the utmost respect for human rights as directed by the "International Bill of Human Rights", the "ILO Declaration on Fundamental Principles and Rights at Work", the "OECD Guidelines for Multinational Enterprises", the "ILO MNE Declaration", and the "United Nations Guiding Principles on Business and Human Rights" advocated by the UN Human Rights Council in 2011.